Gil Vicente F.C.

-Gil Vicente Futebol Clube ([ˈʒil viˈsẽtɨ]), commonly known as Gil Vicente, founded in 1924, is a Portuguese football club that plays in Barcelos.
-It competes in the Primeira Liga, the top division of football in the country, and it is named after the Portuguese playwright of the same name.
-The best seasons for the team was in 1999–2000 and 2021–22 Primeira Liga, when they finished fifth in the league.
+Gil Vicente Futebol Clube ([ˈʒil viˈsẽtɨ]), commonly known as Gil Vicente, founded in 1924, is a Portuguese professional football club that plays in Barcelos.
+It plays their home matches at the Estádio Cidade de Barcelos.
+It competes in the Primeira Liga, the top division of football in the country, and it is named after Portuguese playwright Gil Vicente.

+The club's founding occurred near the city's theater named after playwright Vicente.
+It first played in Primeira Liga in 1990-91.
+Since then, the team has been relegated to the second tier three times, having won back promotion twice by winning the Segunda Liga and once by administrative decision.
+The highest league finishes were two fifth-places in 1999–2000 and 2021–22.
+A women's football team was created for the 2018-19 season.
+The team has participated in the top tier, and currently has played six straight seasons in it.

 History

 Early years

 Gil Vicente Futebol Clube was founded on 3 May 1924, after the creation of other short-lived clubs in Barcelos, such as Barcellos Sporting Club and União Foot-ball Club Barcellense.
 A group of friends who would gather in the theater square (Largo do Teatro, currently Largo Doutor Martins Lima), naming the club after the theater, itself named after the Portuguese playwright.
 The initial name of the club was Gil Vicente Football Barcelense, including a mention of its city that was lost through time.
 Despite the foundation in 1924, only in 1931 did the club register in the Braga Football Association, participating in the following year in the district league after the city cup against Barcelos Sporting Club.

 In 1943 (possibly 1953), the club is promoted to the Second Division, and one year later stops participating in the regional championship to play in a national league starting.

 The first record of a game abroad is in April 1953 against Tuy Racing Club.

-Gil Vicente achieved a club record semi-final in the Portuguese Cup in 1976-77, losing against SC Braga only after a replay match.
+Gil Vicente achieved a club record semi-final in the Portuguese Cup in 1976–77, losing against S.C.
+Braga only after a replay match.
 In the following edition, the club reached the quarter-finals, losing against FC Porto.